CDC releases guidelines for going out

-The Centers for Disease Control and Prevent said the more closely and longer people interact with each other, the higher the risk of spreading COVID-19 under new socializing guidelines.
+The Centers for Disease Control and Prevention said the more closely and longer people interact with each other, the higher the risk of spreading COVID-19 under new socializing guidelines.

 The new CDC guidelines provide information for people to consider when deciding whether to go out.